Edit Blog Post

 They knew we had made a mistake coming here.

 The decor was Car Club meets Wild West, and I don’t think Colin really ever left Iowa.
 Number plates, street signs, movie posters and an ancient petrol pump, all competed with old car parts mounted on the ceiling and walls.
 A notice board, with a smattering of old tin signs advertising drinks and cigarettes hung above our heads, and was decorated with hundreds of shiny staples that were never removed with the notices they held.
 The centrepiece of this display was the dusty Mopar , Parts and Accessories clock that had stopped at 6.10.
 If it had a year display as well, it looked like it might be 6.10,1972.
+At least it was correct twice a day.
 This place was in a time warp.

 I paid and we wandered up the street that pointed towards the Synagogue.
 It was a commercial street with interesting buildings; bakeries alongside lawyers and, yes, more beauty shops, but after a while I stopped at a corner, and decided to turn back, go a different way, through a park, and buy some lunch to take home to prepare.